 GOLF IS HARD ENOUGH, WITHOUT IT HURTING YOU TOO

 Is pain already a part of your golf game?
-According to the staff at Exercise Therapy At Kansas City, “It doesn’t have to be this way.
+According to the staff at Exercise Therapy of Kansas City, “It doesn’t have to be this way.
 You can overcome the pain and get back to your game – often as a better golfer because of it.”
 In other words, not only can you end your pain, you can improve your golf swing at the same time with the following tips.

 Pain is a common problem for most golfers, including professionals.
 GolfSupport assessed data from a study by the British Journal of Sports Medicine revealed that nearly 9 in 10 will suffer a golf-related injury at least once in a lifetime.
 That means that chances are, you’ve already had pain and injury slow you down, or you’re about to experience it.